A C D E F G I M O P Q S U V W

 When was CAPA first introduced?

-CAPA was first introduced in 2006 via the FDA’s “Quality System Guidance”.
-Since 2008, it has been an element of the QMS based on the ICH guideline Q10 Pharmaceutical Quality Systems.
-In the further process, in 2011 this guideline was incorporated into the newly added 3.
-Part of the EU GMP Guide adopted.
+CAPA was first introduced in 2006 via the “Quality System Guidance” of the FDA.
+Since 2008 it is an element of a QMS based on the ICH guideline Q10 Pharmaceutical Quality Systems.
+In the further process, the guideline was adopted in the newly added 3rd part of the EU GMP guideline.

 Share now!